Publicly Accessible Software

 Windows Operating System

-ITS currently recommends and supports Windows 7 Professional for all University owned machines.
+ITS currently recommends Windows 10 but also supports Windows 7 Professional for all University owned machines.

-ITS is currently testing Windows 8 Professional and has determined that Windows 8 Professional does not offer a compelling business reason for upgrading to that version of Windows at this time.
-Check back periodically for updates.
+ITS has determined that Windows 8 Professional does not offer a compelling business reason for upgrading to that version of Windows.

 ITS recommends the latest version of Ubuntu.